enricopolanski/functional-programming/README.md

 **Quiz**.
 What would be the signature of this API?

-Does `EqPoint` requires too much boilerplate?
+Does `EqPoint` require too much boilerplate?
 The good news is that theory offers us yet again the possibility of implementing an `Eq` instance for a struct like `Point` if we are able to define an `Eq` instance for each of its fields.

 Conveniently the `fp-ts/Eq` module exports a `struct` combinator: